radicle-dev/radicle-alpha/docs/source/reference.rst

 booleans are converted to their JSON counterparts.
 Keywords are converted to JSON strings (dropping the initial ':').
 Lists and vectors are converted to JSON arrays.
-Dicts are converted to JSON objects as long as all the keys are either strings of keywords.
+Dicts are converted to JSON objects as long as all the keys are either strings or keywords.

 ``uuid!``
 ~~~~~~~~~